skydiver/october-plugin-cliusersmanagement/README.md

 # Command Line Users Management

 ## Introduction
-This plugin allows administrators to perform backend users tasks from command line
+This plugin allows administrators to perform tasks on backend users (like change password) from command line

 \* NOTE: there is no backend gui